GravityPDF/gravity-pdf-documentation/docs/v6/templates/business-letter-1.md

 ![The field positions in Business Letter 1](https://resources.gravitypdf.com/uploads/2017/04/field-positions-3.png)

 #### Recipient Name (10)
 * Use Gravity Forms merge tags to include the letter recipient's name.
-In the settings this is split up between four fields: Prefix, First Name, Last Name and Suffix.
+In the settings, this is split up between four fields: Prefix, First Name, Last Name and Suffix.

 #### Recipient Business/Position (11)
-* If applicable, include the recipient business and/or position in the company using Merge Tags
+* If applicable, include the recipient business and/or position in the company using Merge Tags.

 #### Recipient Address (12)
 * The recipient address is split into three separate fields for each line it takes up in the letter.